Home

 MACROBIOTIC DIET

-The Macrobiotic diet is intended to avoid using foods that are refined or highly processed.
+The Macrobiotic diet avoids using foods that are refined or highly processed.
 Macrobiotics recommends portion control to avoid overeating, and requires that food be adequately and thoroughly chewed before it is swallowed.
-It is a very healthy shift away from our American diet.
+It is a very healthy diet and one that can benefit the athlete.

 WHAT TO EAT ON THE MACROBIOTIC DIET